SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 **3. Test the default configuration**

-Restart the application by running the following in the terminal or in clicking the execute button.
+Restart the application by running the following in the CodeReady Workspace terminal:

 ~~~sh
 mvn compile vertx:run